We Love making curry in our slow cooker, you can...

 What is the chicken?
 Is it a bird?
 Is it a food?
 Is it a friend?
 The answer, perhaps predictably, is that it is all three.
 Chickens are no longer considered to be sacred animals by most people, but we think you’ll agree that they’re still pretty clucking special.

-5 Best Slow Cooker Barbecue Ribs Recipes
+5 Best Slow Cooker Beef Bourguignon Recipes

 Read More